-Patient Education-Nursing Intervention and Nurse's Role Considers research on patient education, curriculum and techniques.
+Patient Education-Nursing Intervention and Nurse's Role

+Considers research on patient education, curriculum and techniques.
 Based on skills gained in N3310, the student becomes more proficient in use of education as a nursing intervention skill.
 (Prerequisite: N3310)

-Clinical Role Exploration Analysis of and practice in an entry level clinical nursing role.
+N3363 Clinical Role Exploration

+Analysis of and practice in an entry level clinical nursing role.
 Seminar combines elements of anticipatory socialization and role theory.
-Clinical activity reflects this content a focuses on the performance of all aspects of nursing process as they relate to provision of direct care in any setting except primary care (Especially recommended for students who have had no previous nursing background before entering the program.)
-(Prerequisite: Successi completion of N3500.)
-The Nurse as a Patient Advocate in
+Clinical activity reflects this content as it focuses on the performance of all aspects of nursing process as they relate to provision of direct care in any setting except primary care.
+(Especially recommended for students who have had no previous nursing background before entering the program.)
+(Prerequisite: Successful completion of N3600.)

-N3460 A Tertiary Care Settings Combines an emphasis on the advocacy function as an element of the professional nursing practice role with detailed study of th problems of care which are predominant in tertiary care settings.
-N4360 A

-Occupational Health Nursing The roles and functions of the nurse in occupational health.
+N3364 The Role of the Nurse in the Care of the Critically III Child Focuses on role of the nurse with special emphasis on primary nursing and support of the critically ill child and his/her family.
+Includes application of concepts of human behavior, stress and adaptation and role analysis.
+(Prerequisite: Successful completion of N3410.)
+N3460 The Nurse as a Patient Advocate in Tertiary Care Settings Combines an emphasis on the advocacy function as an element of the professional nursing practice role with detailed study of the problems of care which are predominant in tertiary care settings.
+N4360 Occupational Health Nursing The roles and functions of the nurse in occupational health.
 Surveys laws and regulations affecting occupational health practices and health promotion activities as a special concern of the nurse.
-Clinical practice selected occupational health sites.

-N3270, 3370, Professional Development Topics 4370, A-Z This series of courses includes opportunities to explore, in-depth, aspects of professional concerns which affect nursing and health care general.
-(Prerequisite: Upper division standing the nursing major and/or consent of instructor.
-N3370 A
+Clinical practice in selected occupational health sites.
+N3270, 3370, Professional Development Topics 4370 This series of courses includes opportunities to explore, in-depth, aspects of professional concerns which affect nursing and health care in general.
+(Prerequisite:

-N3370 B

-N3270

-N4370 B
+Upper division standing in the nursing major

+and/or consent of instructor.)
-Legal and Ethical Issues in Health Care Interdisciplinary course surveying major lega and ethical issues in the delivery of health care Quality Assurance in Health Care History and current status of quality assurance programs in health care.
-Examines purposes, techniques, and effects of these programs.
-Collective Bargaining in Health Care -Pros and Cons Examines the history, processes, and implications of collective bargaining activity in discussed in various clinical settings.

-Utilization of Touch as a Therapeutic Intervention Interdisciplinary course which considers several theories and techniques that utilize touch as the primary source of intervention.
-Clinical experiences will provide the student with an opportunity to practice the methods health care facilities.
+N3371 Legal and Ethical Issues in Health Care Interdisciplinary course surveying major legal and ethical issues in the delivery of health care.
+N3372 Quality Assurance in Health Care History and current status of quality assurance programs in health care.
+Examines purposes, techniques and effects of these programs.
+N3270 Collective Bargaining in Health Care-Pros and Cons Examines the history, processes and implications of collective bargaining activity in health care facilities.
+N4370 Utilization of Touch as a Therapeutic Intervention Interdisciplinary course which considers several theories and techniques that utilize touch as the primary source of intervention.
+Clinical experiences will provide the student with an opportunity to practice the methods discussed in various clinical settings.